vandresen/DatabaseManager/README.md

 * Load data from LAS files into PPDM
 * Create a DSM index
 * Manage DSM rules
+* Execute QC rules and view result

-More functionality wil come later
+More functionality will come later

 ## License
 Database Manager is released under the GPLv3 or higher license.